lif31up/lif31up/README.md

 "Artificial intelligence is the most important technology of our era.
 It can help humanity solve problems we never imagined possible." – Sundar Pichai

 I have interests in:
-* LDR Sequential Data Model and SSMs
+* Sequential Data Processing
 * Natural Language Processing
-* Conditional Computation
-* General Optimization
+* Optimization Algorithms